|Expert links:||Stemmed||Odd Pores||Soft|

 Osteina (Oligoporus) obducta - like Albatrellus confluens but on wood, soft when fresh but dries bone hard. <12cm

-P. badius - concentric orange cap, black stem, on wood.
+P. (Picipes) badius - concentric orange cap, black stem, on wood.
 Very small pores. <15cm.

-P. brumalis - large pores?, dark brown cap, paler stem.
+P. (Lentinus) brumalis - dark brown cap, paler stem, medium sized angular pores.
 Cap margin with finer hairs than P. arcularius.
 Prefers birch.

-P. alveolaris - scaly orange cap, very large diamond shaped pores.
+P. (Neofavolus) alveolaris - scaly orange cap, very large diamond shaped pores.
 Often off-centre stem.
 On hardwoods.